Information Statement* Mission Saver Student Account

 How to apply for a Mission Saver Student Account?

-For children under 16 years of age, identification requirements can be met by providing a birth certificate as part of the online application process.
+For applicants under 18 years of age, identity requirements can be met by providing a birth certificate or passport during the online application process.

 Your application cannot be processed until all information and identification requirements are met.